As seen in

 Just before the recession hit, Leigh Marcus joined the family business.
 His wife, Lindsey, had been a broker for a few years, and already had an assistant.

-Slowly, the two began to build their business, and by 2012, their team’s sales volume hit $50 million.
-They shuffled responsibilities, with Lindsey working on marketing, long-term growth and office administration, and Leigh focusing on sales as the lead agent.
+The two began to build their business, and by 2012, their team’s sales volume hit $50 million.
+They shuffled responsibilities, with Lindsey working on marketing and Leigh focusing on sales.